CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 ## 1. Backend for Frontend: a Spring Cloud Gateway Project
 The Backend for Frontend (BFF) pattern serves as an essential edge service that interacts with Single Page Applications (SPAs) while handling security concerns.
 As a gateway, the BFF acts as an intermediary between the SPA and various backend services.
 It efficiently routes requests from the SPA to the appropriate services.
 Spring Cloud Gateway is an ideal choice for implementing a BFF in this scenario, since it provides a lightweight, scalable, and highly customizable API gateway solution, perfectly suited to act as the edge service for SPAs.

 When it comes to security management, the BFF is capable of performing a central role in authentication.
 It can integrate with identity providers, such as Keycloak, to manage user sessions and validate tokens.
-The gateway service, with the Spring Security dependency included, will securely manage the interaction between users and the project's features.
+The gateway service, equipped with the Spring Security dependency, will securely handle user interactions with the project's features.
+I'll use 'gateway' and 'backend-for-frontend' interchangeably to refer to the project.

 Let's start a project with dependencies in place:
 ```gradle